Reflecting on Jonah the prophet:

 Flash-back to the Old Testament: How Jonah ran.

 Jonah was an Old Testament prophet who was called by God to preach repentance to the people of Nineveh.
 The idea of this mission was so frightening to Jonah that he traveled in the opposite direction.

 He boarded a ship that almost capsized, was thrown overboard because of losing the lot-casting session, and was subsequently swallowed by a whale in whose belly he spent 3 days and 3 nights praying to the same God he thought he could out-maneuver.

 Fast forward to today’s reality:

 By the grace of God, I grew up in the church and Jonah was a regular feature in my Sunday School curriculum throughout the years.
-As a youngster, the story was a bit frightening (capsizing ships and belly of the whale, oh my!) but still entertaining.
-But, as I grew older, I started to identify with Jonah the prophet.
+As a youngster, the story was frightening (capsizing ships and belly of the whale, oh my!) but still entertaining.
+But, as I grew older, I identified with Jonah the prophet.

 But there is Hope!

-What I find comforting and reassuring about Jonah’s story is God’s persistence to redeem this unwilling Prophet; God could have sent any other prophet to Nineveh but he gave Jonah another chance, just like He gives me millions of chances.
+What I find reassuring about Jonah’s story is God’s persistence to redeem this unwilling Prophet; God could have sent any other prophet to Nineveh, but he gave Jonah another chance, just like He gives me millions of chances.
 So, even if I continue to run faster than Jonah, I am reassured to know that God will continue to capsize my ship and send me whales.

 This year, the Coptic Church celebrates Jonah’s fast on February 6,7,8.